California Poppy

 Effects typically begin within 5-10 minutes and last 1-3 hours.
 The onset feels gradual rather than sudden or jarring.

-Daytime smoking rarely causes heavy drowsiness, making it suitable for afternoon wind-down sessions.
+Daytime smoking rarely causes heavy drowsiness.
+This makes it suitable for afternoon wind-down sessions.
 Evening use naturally supports sleepiness and better rest quality.
-The alkaloid compounds interact gently with your nervous system to create relaxation without intoxication.
+The alkaloid compounds—including californidine and protopine—interact gently with your nervous system to create relaxation without intoxication.

 Your personal response depends on body weight, metabolism, and smoking amount.
 Some people feel noticeable relaxation quickly.
 Others experience subtle mood improvements that build gradually.

 Start with small puffs to gauge your sensitivity.
-This approach helps you discover your ideal amount safely.
+This helps you find your ideal amount safely.
 Always consult healthcare providers before trying new herbs, especially if you take medications or have health conditions.

 Flavor Profile